Author Poul Andræ with another man on a postcard

 1961

-"The Ugly Law" was introduced which made it a criminal offense to pay for gay men's sex work if the sex worker is under 21 years old.
+"The Ugly Law" was introduced which made it a criminal offence to pay for gay men's sex work if the sex worker is under 21 years old.
 Since the law's introduction, the Circle of 1948 worked to repeal the law, and in 1965 it was removed.
 In 1967, the provisions of the Penal Code for prostitution became the same for homosexuals and heterosexuals.

 1971